 \textbf{EMQ$_\mathbf{0}$}.
 We also implement a special case of EMQ in which we set $T_{max}=0$, named EMQ$_0$.
 It is equivalent to assuming $\mathbb{P}(\mathbf{y}|\mathbf{X}=x)$ to be Gaussian all along, without further ensemble steps.
 We can use it to prove the advantages of EMQ.
 The hyper-parameters of EMQ$_0$ are set the same as EMQ (at the step $t=0$).

 \textbf{EMQW}.
 Except for the loss function, EMQW and EMQ share the same hyper-parameters.
-We aim to learn better intervals at the tail sides, and compete with other competing methods using this EMQW.
+We aim to learn better intervals at the tail sides, and compare with other competing methods using this EMQW.

 \textbf{HNN}.
 We train a mean network and a variance network alternately twice with negative log-likelihood loss, as suggested by \cite{skafte2019reliable}.
 Two hidden layers with layer sizes $[8,4]\times d$ are used for reducing the computational cost, because HNN is the building block of Deep Ensemble whose computational complexity is the highest among all methods as it requires training multiple HNNs.
-Only training twice is also due to this reason.
-For the mean network, the popular ReLU activation function is used on hidden layers and linear on output layer, and for the variance network, tanh is used on hidden layers and Softplus on output layer.
+Only alternately training twice is also due to this reason.
+For the mean network, the ReLU activation is used on hidden layers and linear on output layer, and for the variance network, tanh is used on hidden layers and Softplus on output layer.

 \textbf{Deep Ensemble}.
 We train 5 HNNs with different initialization seeds for ensemble.
 The hyper-parameters of every HNN are exactly the same as described above.
-A mixture of Gaussian combining the obtained multiple Gaussian distributions is assumed and its mean and variance are computed to form an approximated Gaussian, as suggested in \cite{lakshminarayanan2017simple}.
+A mixture of Gaussian combining the obtained multiple Gaussian distributions is assumed and its mean and variance are computed to form an approximated Gaussian, as done in \cite{lakshminarayanan2017simple}.

 \textbf{MC Dropout}.
 The network in MC Dropout has 3 hidden layers with sizes $[8,16,4]\times d$ and the dropout probability is $0.1$, as suggested in \cite{gal2016dropout}.
 ReLU is applied on hidden layers and linear on output layer.
 Mean squared error is used for training the network.
 When predicting, 1,000 predictions for every input under the training mode are obtained for computing the mean and variance.